How to Map Legacy Spot IDs to Modern Schemas

 self.state = "open"

-logger.warning(f"Circuit breaker OPENED after {self.failure_count} consecutive failures.")
+logger.warning("circuit breaker OPENED after %d consecutive failures", self.failure_count)

 self.failure_count = 0